anshizzle/git_prune/README.md

 - run git_prune

 ## To-do:
--Add option to suppress output
+- Add option to suppress output
--Add option to suppress confirmation for each branch
+- Add option to suppress confirmation for each branch